wbc3rd/Riviera-Docs/docs/source/sbatch_directives.rst

 ``--cpus-per-task=<number>``
     Informs Slurm that each task will require _number_ of CPUS per task.
 Otherwise Slurm will just try to assign one CPU to each task.
 ``--array=<indices>``
     Submits a job array, which is multiple instances of the same job without a need to communicate between the jobs.
-For more on how to set up job arrays see :ref:`Job Arrays`.
+For more on how to set up job arrays see `Job Arrays in SBATCH Use Cases <https://riviera-docs.readthedocs.io/en/latest/sbatch_use_cases.html>`_.
 ``--mem=<size>``
     Specifies the memory requirement per node.
 By default the units are in megabytes, but different units can be specified using the suffix [K\|M\|G\|T]. ``--mem`` is mutually exclusive with ``--mem-per-cpu`` and ``--mem-per-gpu``.
 ``--mem-per-cpu=<size>``